anishgoel1/op-fhe/REFERENCES.md

 The simulation performs blockchain-related operations such as gas cost analysis, which was inspired by Ethereum’s original design, as detailed in the Ethereum Yellow Paper:

 - **Wood, G. (2014).** Ethereum: A Secure Decentralised Generalised Transaction Ledger. *Ethereum Yellow Paper*.
 Retrieved from https://ethereum.github.io/yellowpaper/paper.pdf

-## Summary

-The implementation in this project is built upon the foundational research of the aforementioned works.
-By leveraging advancements in FHE and MPC, this project simulates encrypted state transitions on blockchain data, ensuring privacy and security for the computations.